wiseman-timelord/Studio-Chat/README.md

 ### DEVELOPMENT NOTES..
 Early stages, it is limited.
 After upgrades below, there will be a review.
 The plan from here is...
-1. TODAY, CONTEXTUAL AWARENESS!
-3. Some kind of model for Image Generation, then use playground mode on LM Studio, then add a new graphical window taking up quarter screen for Graphics output, this should be based on "recent_events".
+1. Some kind of model for Image Generation, then use playground mode on LM Studio, then add a new graphical window taking up quarter screen for Graphics output, this should be based on "recent_events".
-4. In theory, there could be some kind of text generated world map in a new window taking up a quarter of the screen, the player will there have options of locations to go to, the npc could be randomised based on the theme of the location, the user can at any point travel elsewhere, to meet a different person at the other location, or even at most of the locations there would be no people, so as for the user to have to search around for people.
+2. In theory, there could be some kind of text generated world map in a new window taking up a quarter of the screen, the player will there have options of locations to go to, the npc could be randomised based on the theme of the location, the user can at any point travel elsewhere, to meet a different person at the other location, or even at most of the locations there would be no people, so as for the user to have to search around for people.
-5. In theory, scenario_history would be able to be consolidated into "total_history" for all locations in the gaming session, and total_history could be used to customize future scenarios, so that they are themed towards what the player wants to find, hence the game could adapt towards what kinds of, scenarios and characters, preferred by the player, therein creating a theme of world, maybe, these themes could be saved or persistent until new game, enabling a continue option if there is history for it??
+3. In theory, scenario_history would be able to be consolidated into "total_history" for all locations in the gaming session, and total_history could be used to customize future scenarios, so that they are themed towards what the player wants to find, hence the game could adapt towards what kinds of, scenarios and characters, preferred by the player, therein creating a theme of world, maybe, these themes could be saved or persistent until new game, enabling a continue option if there is history for it??
-6. In theory, The player could also enter physical details, like, height and body type and gender, and this could influence the scenarios, logically requiring the, height and body type and gender, to be generated for the NPCs, and this could be considered in the prompt sent to the model for interaction.
+4. In theory, The player could also enter physical details, like, height and body type and gender, and this could influence the scenarios, logically requiring the, height and body type and gender, to be generated for the NPCs, and this could be considered in the prompt sent to the model for interaction.
 Possibly the ai could also psychologically analyze the total_history, and come up with a character sheet for the player, in addition to the pre-defined, height and body type and gender and name.

 ### RESEARCH..